Lashkar-e-Taiba: Milli Muslim League

 Jamaat-ud-Dawa members on 7 August 2017 announced the creation of a political party called Milli Muslim League.
 Tabish Qayoum, a JuD activist working as the party spokesman, stated they had filed registration papers for a new party with Pakistan's electoral commission.
 Later in August, JuD under the banner of the party fielded a candidate for the 2017 by-election of Constituency NA-120.
 Muhammad Yaqoob Sheikh filed his nomination papers as an independent candidate.

-The registration application of the party was rejected by ECP on the 12th of October.
+The registration application of the party was rejected by ECP on 12 October.
 Hafiz Saeed announced in December, a few days after release from house arrest on 24 November, that his organization will contest the 2018 elections.

-Name Changes
+Name changes

-In February 2019, after the Pulwama attack, the Pakistan government placed the ban once again on Jamat-ud-Dawa and its charity organization Falah-e-Insaniat Foundation (FIF).
+In February 2019, after the Pulwama attack, the Pakistan government placed the ban once again on Jamat-ud-Dawa and its charity organisation Falah-e-Insaniat Foundation (FIF).
 To evade the ban, their names were changed to Al Madina and Aisar Foundation respectively and they continued their work as before.